 - Sauce: Combine mayo and hot sauce.
 Set aside.

-- Collards: Place two blanched collard green leaves on your workstation as pictured below.
+Collards: Place two blanched collard green leaves on your workstation as pictured below.
 I like to take a knife and trim the thickest part of the stem – it makes wrapping easier.
-If you’re not using leftover wraps like I did, follow the instructions below.
+If you’re not using leftover wraps like I did, follow the instructions in #3.

 - Cut or snap the long stem from the base of the leaf.
 In increments, place 2 – 3 leaves in boiling water for about 1 minute to quickly blanch the leaves.
 This will make them more pliable and easier to work with.
 Remove from water and set aside to cool.